 |Valuation Boards / Assessors / Related Representative Organisation||0|

-14.3 The predominant view was that there should be parity of treatment regardless of whether schools are independent, state-run or specialist, supported by Local Authorities, Representative Bodies, Individuals and also endorsed by the Scottish Charity Regulator.
-Furthermore, the Independent Education Sector and Representative Bodies highlighted the necessity for parity across all schools which supported children with additional needs.
+14.3 The predominant view was that there should be parity of treatment regardless of whether schools are independent, state-run or specialist, supported by Local Authorities, Representative Bodies and Individuals.
+The Independent Education Sector and Representative Bodies highlighted the necessity for parity across all schools which supported children with additional needs.
 Therefore, these schools should be treated the same regardless of status.
 The Scottish Council for Independent Schools stated "If educational bodies are worthy of relief, the same principle should be applied to all – state and independent schools, colleges, universities and other teaching institutions and foundations."